-Master Leonard Pratt, 7th Dan, founded the Total Control System of Tae Kwon Do and established Pratt's Karate Club in 1979.
-Master Pratt began the PKC children's program in 1981.
-Master Pratt had over 30 years of experience in Martial Arts training and over 20 years of experience as a black belt instructor.
+Master Leonard Pratt, founded the Total Control System of Tae Kwon Do and established Pratt's Karate Club in 1979.
+Master Pratt and Master Theresa Pratt began the PKC children's program in 1981.
+He had over 30 years of experience in Martial Arts training and over 20 years of experience as a black belt instructor in Taekwondo.

-Master Pratt's dedication to the martial arts was very evident.
+During this time the Pratt family would teach their program to the local communities throughout central Texas.
 He dedicated his life towards becoming the best martial artist he could be, while at the same time, ensuring that his students do the same.
-After the passing of Master Leonard Pratt, his son Jason Pratt has taken his place as the Master instructor.
-He will ensure the life of PKC and keep the beliefs and teachings of his father as Master Jason Pratt.
+After the passing of Master Leonard Pratt, his son Jason Pratt took his place as head of the PKC organization.
+The Pratt family will ensure the life of PKC and keep the beliefs and teachings of his father as Master Jason Pratt.

 Master Leonard Pratt believed that martial arts is much more than just an art---it's a way of life.
 Therefore, he had developed the "Total Control System of Tae Kwon Do" with this belief as its cornerstone.
 The Total Control System (TC System) is the ability to execute any technique at maximum force and gauge your target with any level of contact.
 This contact being inches into or away from your target, being able to understand your limbs and your target with distance and timing.
 Master Leonard Pratt was known with his mastery of control by spin hook kicking a single penny from his partner's mouth.
 This is an important aspect in the martial arts to fully control your body and the mind as non-hostile is our way.
 As a result, PKC KARATE offers its students (young and young at heart) a complete martial arts program with emphasis on the following:

 When it comes to martial arts training, we've got what you're looking for.
 So stop by or contact us to begin your martial arts journey and become a member of the PKC family.
 Together let's Make it Happen!